Faculty

 Rolf Renne, Ph.D.

-Henry E. Innes Professor of Cancer Research; Associate Director for Basic Science, UF Health Cancer Center
+Henry E. Innes Professor of Cancer Research; Associate Director for Basic Science, UF Health Cancer Institute

 How latent gamma-herpesvirus (particularly KSHV) gene products, including microRNAs and long noncoding RNAs, contribute to viral tumorigenesis of AIDS malignancies.